OfentseLoeto/airbnb-clone-project/README.md

 6. Secure Payments
 Payment processing will follow PCI-DSS compliance and rely on trusted third-party providers.
 Why: Ensures financial transactions remain safe and reduces the risk of fraud.

+CI/CD Pipeline

+A CI/CD (Continuous Integration and Continuous Deployment) pipeline automates the process of building, testing, and deploying the application.
+This ensures that every change made to the codebase is verified and delivered quickly, reducing errors and improving overall development efficiency.

+CI/CD is important for this project because it:
+- Ensures consistent code quality by running automated tests on each commit.
+- Speeds up deployment with automated workflows.
+- Reduces human error and makes the release process more reliable.
+- Provides faster feedback for developers, enabling quicker fixes and improvements.

+Tools
+- GitHub Actions: Automates testing, builds, and deployment workflows directly from the repository.
+- Docker: Ensures consistent application environments across development, testing, and production.
+- (Optional) Jenkins / Travis CI: Alternative CI/CD tools for managing pipelines.